w3c/smufl/markdown/README.md

 - [GitHub w3c/smufl](https://github.com/w3c/smufl)
 - [File a bug](https://github.com/w3c/smufl/issues)
 - [Commit history](https://github.com/w3c/smufl/commits/gh-pages)

+<p style="font-size: small">Copyright &copy; 2019 the Contributors to the SMuFL Specification version 1.3, published by the <a href="http://www.w3.org/community/music-notation/">Music Notation Community Group</a> under the <a href="http://www.w3.org/community/about/agreements/final/">W3C Community Final Specification Agreement (FSA)</a>.
+A human-readable <a href="http://www.w3.org/community/about/agreements/fsa-deed/">summary</a> is available.</p>

+---

 ### Abstract
 SMuFL is a specification that provides a standard way of mapping the thousands of musical symbols required by conventional music notation into the Private Use Area in Unicode’s Basic Multilingual Plane for a single (format-independent) font.